marvinpinto/disjoint.ca/content/page/about.md

 ### <i class="fa fa-pencil-square-o"></i> Errata

-This website was developed using the [Hugo Static Site Generator][3] and all the source code and content lives in the <a href="https://github.com/marvinpinto/disjoint.ca"><i class="fa fa-github">
+The source code and content for this website lives in the <a href="https://github.com/marvinpinto/disjoint.ca"><i class="fa fa-github">
 marvinpinto/disjoint.ca</i></a> repository on GitHub.
 If you spot any mistakes or catch me in an outright lie I'd love to [hear from you][4] <i class="fa